4neesh/DevBlog/src/posts/013_DependencyInjection.md

 <strong>The @Autowired annotation</strong>
 <p>
 The <Strong>@Autowired</Strong> annotation is used in Spring to implicitly inject dependencies into a class.
-It is not necessary to use the @Autowired annotation if the Student class only defines a single constructor.
-If more than one constructor is defined, @Autowired must be used to instruct the Spring container to inject the dependency into the class.
+It is not necessary to use the <strong>@Autowired</strong> annotation if the Student class only defines a single constructor.
+If more than one constructor is defined, <strong>@Autowired</strong> must be used to instruct the Spring container to inject the dependency into the class.
 </p>
 <br>
 <strong><u>Spring setter dependency injection</u></strong>